 The biggest challenges you’ll probably have with your MRI is the dress code.
 You’ll be told by your doctor in advance not to wear any metal during the test – metal and MRI tests do not mix.
 You should also tell your doctor about any metal you have inside, such as artificial joints or a pacemaker.
 The infographic also highlights other things to not wear during the test, such as makeup.

-Although an MRI produces images almost immediately, it can take anywhere from a few days to two weeks for radiologists to review them and doctors to report back.
+Anyway, although an MRI produces images almost immediately, it can take anywhere from a few days to two weeks for radiologists to review them and doctors to report back.
 This is why, as the infographic states, it is a good idea to ask how long that report will take before you leave.
 For all the MRI details, please continue reading.